Ladvien/ladvien.github.io/_posts/2018-08-12-eeg-record-remote-storage.md

 Now for the true test, `Compile` and `Run`.
 But, before we do, **please be aware--this will only work on an actual iOS device.
 If you try to run it in the iOS simulator it will fail.**  It actually fails on two accounts, first, `CoreBluetooth` will not work in the iOS simulator, second, the MindWave SDK binaries were compiled specifically ARM architecture.

 Ok!
-Enough preamble!
-Connect and select your iOS device and hit `Run`!
+Enough preamble.
+Connect and select your iOS device and hit `Run`.

 ![mindwave-app-run](https://ladvien.com/images/mindwave-app-run-1.png)